DSchaedler/DSchaedler.github.io/_posts/2025_03_18_living_with_adult_adhd.markdown

 ### Impulsivity & Hyperactivity

 So, knowing that I can't control my Attention, Concentration, Motivation, and Effort, does it start to make sense why ADHD kids are seen as Impulsive & Hyperactive?
 My brain is constantly filtering my life experience.
 Trying to find the most interesting, or most rewarding, or most engaging thing to do.
 Stick me in a room with 20 kids to do someting boring and tell me to sit still and be quiet, and see how you expect that to work.
-We are just looking for antything to do that is more interesting than what I am doing now.
+We are just looking for anything to do that is more interesting than what I am doing now.
 Give me a lava lamp to look at, or a quiet project to do, or let me read while you teach your lesson.

 This can manifest as: